Bombat Hendthi

 Bombat Hendthi is a 1992 Indian Kannada-language comedy drama film directed by P. N. Ramachandra Rao and produced by R. Sriramulu.
-A remake of Rao's Telugu film, Chitram Bhalare Vichitram (1991), the film featured an ensemble cast including Shridhar, Ramesh Bhat, Sihi Kahi Chandru, Shruti, Abhinaya, Anjali and Tennis Krishna.
+The movie was a remake of Rao's own Telugu film Chitram Bhalare Vichitram (1991) which itself was based on Sailesh Dey's Bengali play Joymakali Boarding.
+The film featured an ensemble cast including Shridhar, Ramesh Bhat, Sihi Kahi Chandru, Shruti, Abhinaya, Anjali and Tennis Krishna.
 The film's music was composed by Upendra Kumar and cinematography is by Babji.
-The same story was remade in Tamil and released in 1995 as Aanazhagan.

 Plot

-Sridhar, Sihi Kahi Chandru, Ramesh Bhat and Tennis Krishna are good friends and stay together as tenants at Dhirendra Gopal's residence.
-After being thrown out of the house they start searching new house for rent but no one are ready to give their house for bachelors.
+Sridhar, Sihi Kahi Chandru, Ramesh Bhat, and Tennis Krishna are good friends and stay together as tenants at Dhirendra Gopal's residence.
+After being thrown out of the house they start searching new house for rent but no one is ready to give their house for bachelor.